Popular Search Algorithms in Artificial Intelligence (AI)

 Comparison of Search Algorithms Uninformed Search: Great for basic tasks with no heuristics.
 For such, the maximum depth-first search uses the least memory, as does the best-first search for problems on nonweighted graphs.

-Informed Search: For search problems that are analysis oriented or weighted, A* and Best-First Search are sound improvements.
+Informed Search: For search problems that are analysis-oriented or weighted, A* and Best-First Search are sound improvements.

-Search for Optimization: Such spaces involve genetic algorithms and simulated annealing due to their relatively large search spaces, where local approximation of the solution is satisfactory.
+Search for Optimization: Such spaces involve genetic algorithms and simulated annealing due to their relatively large search spaces, where the local approximation of the solution is satisfactory.

 Conclusion